-The study leaves open the possibility that wearing sleeve-like compression socks gives runners a tiny competitive edge in competition.
+The study leaves open the possibility that wearing sleeve-like compression socks gives runners a tiny competitive edge in training and competition.
 But the real benefit of compression socks is that they enhance recovery.
 Wearing compression socks makes it easier to train for winning performance, getting you back on the trail or track in tip-top shape.

 What we know about the qualities of the best compression socks for running comes from scientific studies like a British study of compression socks versus transcutaneous electroneural stimulation published in the International Journal of Angiology.
 Compression socks for runners need to be:

 Graduated, that is, higher pressure at the toe and progressively lower pressure up to the calf